STORYMIRROR

 Turning him alive back again

-Deep under blue blue ocean
+Deep under the blue ocean

 At the same time